ajwdewit/pcse/doc/pcse_intro.rst

 runs on almost any hardware and operating system.

 Given the above considerations, it was quickly recognized that python was a good choice.
-Although, PCSE was developed for scientific purposes, it can be used in a production environment.
+Although, PCSE was developed for scientific purposes, it has already been implemented for some tasks in a production environment.

 History of PCSE
 ===============